KobusErasmus/jetmp/README.md

 ### Loops

-To create a loop, open the loop with the {{+NUM}} tag, where NUM is some integer denoting the number of loops, and close the loop with the {{-}} tag.
+To create a loop, open the loop with the {{+NUM}} tag, where NUM is some integer denoting the number of loops, or the {{+KEY}}
+tag, where KEY is a JSON key whose value is an integer string denoting the loop count.
+Close the loop with the {{-}} tag.
 Tags within the loop that begin with "_" will try to be inserted by finding a JSON key that resembles the tag with the current loop index appened to the end.

 For example, suppose your file.txt looks as follows:
 ```
 {{heading}}
-{{+3}}
+{{+names}}
 Name: {{_names}} {{_surnames}}
 {{+3}}dum {{-}}
 {{-}}
 ```
 Then, if you run the following command:
 ```
-jetmp file.txt '{"heading":"Test loop", "_names0":"Jack", "_names1":"Jill", "_names2":"John" "_surnames0":"Back", "_surnames1":"Bill", "_surnames2":"Bohn"}'
+jetmp file.txt '{"heading":"Test loop", "names":"3", "_names0":"Jack", "_names1":"Jill", "_names2":"John" "_surnames0":"Back", "_surnames1":"Bill", "_surnames2":"Bohn"}'
 ```
 the output would be:
 ```